 Is God scary?
 Why or why not?

 For 400 years Abraham’s family were slaves in Egypt.
 They worked for the king (Pharaoh) without freedom, and were treated very badly.
-So God rescued his people.
-God chose Moses to lead the Hebrew family out of Egypt and all the way to a mountain in the desert where God would make another covenant with them.
+So God chose Moses to lead the Hebrew family out of Egypt and all the way to a mountain in the desert where God would make another covenant with them.
 God will make promises to the Hebrews and the Hebrews will make promises to God.

 Now there’s something we need to know about God.
 God is not a human being like us.
 God is a spirit.
 God doesn’t have a body.
 So in order for the people to see God he would appear to them as things like smoke and fire.
 The Bible says that when God met the people at Mount Sinai he was pretty scary.
 Listen to how God is described in these verses: